hydraulic-software/conveyor/guidebook/docs/control-api-jvm.md

 # Control API (JVM)

 The Control API provides access to the software update engine controlling your packaged application.
 This guide will walk you through the main features and usage of the `SoftwareUpdateController` interface.
+It will allow you to:

+* Find out the current version of the app.
+* Find out the latest version published at your update site URL.
+* Trigger an update.

+The exact behavior differs by OS:

+* :simple-windows: **Windows**.
+Triggering an update will _restart your application_, so make sure to only use this if you know there's an update available and if the user is ready for a restart.
+* :simple-apple: **macOS**.
+Triggering an update will show the Sparkle update dialog offering the user to install and restart.
+* :simple-linux: **Linux**.
+Not supported.

 ## Getting Started